Why Insert Design Matters in Jewelry Packaging

 How Brands Can Improve Packaging Results Through Better Insert Design

-A better result may not be gained by reinventing the wheel:
+A better result may not be gained by reinventing the wheel.
+Start by learning how to choose custom jewelry packaging that properly integrates insert design with the outer box.

 • Design category-specific changes (more openings to fit statement necklaces, angled earring holders).